fungiboletus/DriveOnSurface/README.md

  * Start the pixel sense client
  * Select the track and wait to gamers
  * Now, gamers can start the app and choose a pseudo (gamer key, so don't use the same pseudo)
- * and a kart color
+ * and a kart color…
  * Give the tags to the gamers according to their colors
  * Start the game (and wait to the green lights)
  * Gamers can control their karts using directions keys or orientation sensors
  * If a gamer obtain a bonus, he can put the correct tag on the table

- * If you want to play a other track, you have to restart all the process (restart the server, the pixel sense client and the gamers clients…).
+ _If you want to play a other track, you have to restart all the process (restart the server, the pixel sense client and the gamers clients…)._

 ## Licence